Kipper-Lang/Kipper/src/docs/variables.md

 // This is another simple scope
 {
-  // ✓ 'var4' is able to see 'var3' as it's in the parent scope, and as such the value may be copied! var var4: num = var3;
+  // ✓ 'var4' is able to see 'var3' as it's in the parent scope,
+  // and as such the value may be copied! var var4: num = var3;
 }

 // This is another simple scope
 {
-  // X 'var5' is NOT able to see 'var4' as it's in this or any parent's scope, and as such the value may NOT be copied! var var5: num = var4;
+  // X 'var5' is NOT able to see 'var4' as it's not in this or any parent's scope,
+  // and as such the value may NOT be copied! var var5: num = var4;
 }
 ```